Print panoramic photos - 4 tips for getting the best prints

 Backlighting is often not necessarily obvious when you compose a photograph.
 You place your subjects in front of a lovely sunny view or a vibrant orange sunset.
 Your eyes automatically adjust to the light and shade of the picture.
 To your personal perception, the faces or main objects are perfectly lit.
 However, when it comes to printing out a large panorama, suddenly the faces are in complete darkness and barely recognizable.
 There are a few possible methods of combating this effect when composing your photo.
 As you raise your iPhone, smart phone or camera to view, take a quick look at the subjects you wish to be visible, not just the overall composition.
 You may be shocked to discover that they are just dark blobs, even in brilliant sunlight.

 A simple solution is to play a little with the positioning of your camera or your subjects, perhaps taking a few panoramic photos from slightly different angles so you can choose which one works best.
 Another method is to use your flash.
 Some cameras allow you to use a flash by personal choice, not just automatically.
 It seems daft to use a flash in broad daylight but this is a method used by many professional photographers.
 Your flash will highlight the faces of your subjects, making them more visible against a bright sunny backdrop.
 However, not all is lost if you haven’t followed these hints - remember we are here to help.
-We will often lighten just the faces in panoramic pictures before proceeding to print.
+When we print panoramic photos, we will often lighten just the faces in order to get the best result from images with family and friends.

-We always do our best to ensure that your amazing panoramic memories become stunning, high quality panoramic prints.
+We always do our best to ensure that your wonderful memories become stunning, high quality panoramic photo prints.

 3. Panoramas with sea and sky – Check the line of horizon